-With the Massachusetts energy codes getting stricter, it is becoming harder to achieve the code mandated HERS Score.
-Our team of RESNET certified raters has 20+ years of hands-on construction experience and with over 6,500 HERS ratings under our belt, we know what it takes to help you get the best HERS score possible for your project.
+With the Massachusetts energy codes getting stricter, it is becoming harder to achieve the code mandated HERS score.
+Our team of RESNET Certified HERS Raters has 30+ years of experience in the industry and with over 11,000 HERS Ratings under our belt, we know what it takes to help you get the best HERS score possible for your project.
 We work with you to identify any weak links early on during the design stage and provide support throughout the entire construction process.

-HERS stands for Home Energy Rating System, a HERS Rating is the industry standard for measuring the energy efficiency of a home.
+HERS stands for Home Energy Rating System, a HERS rating is the industry standard for measuring the energy efficiency of a home.
 It is a holistic view of the energy usage of the home; incorporating performance testing, building materials, HVAC equipment, appliances, and lighting.
-A HERS Rating is the most common method to show compliance with local energy codes, and in Stretch Code communities a HERS Rating is mandatory.
+A HERS rating is the most common method to show compliance with local energy codes, and in Stretch Code communities, a HERS rating is mandatory (must get a score of 55 or less).
 A smooth path to energy code compliance starts with a HERS rating and a great HERS Rater.

 What utilities are available on your site?
 This questions drives the type of heating and cooling system that you select for your project.
 We will document the type, size, fuel, and efficiency of your heating and cooling system.
 Domestic hot water (DHW) systems are also recorded to determine the efficiency, fuel, and type of those systems.
 Distribution systems for the DHW are also examined for features including pipe insulation and total system length.
 Ventilation systems are inspected to ensure compliance with applicable building codes.